-Having a strong academic interest in constitutional recognition I have been invited to membership of a small team from the NSW Local Government and Shires Association to participate in a two day 'Experts Forum" in Canberra on $21^{st}$ and $22^{nd}$ August to plan for the December 2008 Melbourne National Congress.
+From the conference podium during discussion on constitutional recognition, Shires Association President Bruce Miller invited me to membership of a team of 5 delegates of the NSW LGSA to participate in a two day 'Experts Forum" in Canberra on 21st and 22nd August to plan for the December 2008 Melbourne National Congress.
+I accepted that invitation.